InscryptionModding/InscryptionAPI/docs/namespace/InscryptionAPI.Saves.md

 uid: InscryptionAPI.Saves
 summary: *content
 ---
-This namespace is dedicated to management of save file (Especially modded save file)
+This namespace is dedicated to the management of save file data, especially modded save data.